Industry information at your fingertips

 Two reasons.
 Captain Marko Ramius (Sean Connery) wanted to defect because of the circumstances surrounding his wife's death one year ago.
 What happened to his wife is not shown in the movie but talked about in depth in the book.
 She was killed because the corruption of the Soviet system allowed a drunk doctor (the son of a Politburo member) to operate on her with poor quality drugs and, as a result, she died from a simple operation.
 This showed Ramius the corruption of the Soviet system.
 The other reason is that Marko hates the cold war, its cost on the lives of him and his men, and above all else he wants to avoid a real war.
 Marko knows that the Red October was created as a "first strike" weapon to get a first nuclear strike on America in event of a war, and therefore give them a significant advantage in the war and increase the odds of it happening.
 When Marko and his friend are talking about what they want for the future, Marko talks about the peace he enjoyed when fishing as a young man.
 Marko states earlier that he came up with his plan (to defect) when he saw the plans for the Red October.
 He steals the Red October to prevent the Russian government from being able to use it to start a war.

-The American bigwigs knew that Ramius sent a letter to his father-in-law, Admiral Yuri Illyich Padorin, after which the majority of the Soviet naval force was ordered to hunt down the Red October and destroy it.
+The American bigwigs knew that Ramius sent a letter to his wife's uncle, Admiral Yuri Illyich Padorin, after which the majority of the Soviet naval force was ordered to hunt down the Red October and destroy it.
 Their first assumption was that Ramius was a rogue, intending to attack the U.S. under his own volition.
 Then Jack Ryan (Alec Baldwin) remembered that it was the first anniversary of Ramius' wife's death.
 It dawned on Ryan that another explanation for Ramius taking a course for the American coast and for the Soviet fleet to issue orders to destroy the sub was because the letter Ramius sent to Padorin contained his intention to defect.

 That guy was Ramius' political officer and the only one that Ramius had not personally handpicked for his defecting inner circle.
 Since the political officer knew what the original orders were and would have recognized as fake the orders that Ramius subsequently substituted, Ramius had to dispense with him.